nareynolds/cloud-seed/README.md

 ```

 - Refactor the Pulumi-generated tsconfig.json file to make use of the base files in the root.
 See [Managing TypeScript Packages in Monorepos](https://nx.dev/blog/managing-ts-packages-in-monorepos) and [A New Nx Experience for TypeScript Monorepos and Beyond](https://nx.dev/blog/new-nx-experience-for-typescript-monorepos) to better understand Nx's best practices for TS config.

+# TODOs

+- Setup ESC to provide AWS creds for `nx deploy bootstrap`
+- Setup Github actions to get ESC creds, and move `pulumi up` to there.
+- Turn `nx deploy bootstrap` into Nx plugin command
+- Create method to auto-select the pulumi stack based on the git branch
+- Follow the [Nx Cloud Docs](https://nx.dev/ci/features/distribute-task-execution) enable distributed task execution.
+- Figure out how to limit the AWS Role used by ESC to auth with AWS